Last Updated: December 19, 2024

 Choosing a Management Structure for Your LLC

 One key aspect of your OA will be defining whether your LLC will be member-managed or manager-managed.
-This decision is pretty crucial and should be set out from the get-go.
+This decision is crucial and should be made from the start.

 In a member-managed LLC, the owners are directly responsible for the operation and management of the LLC.
 This is especially common for small businesses where the owner(s) wants to be directly involved in the business operations.